 Women who are 18 and above who are intimately involved with incarcerated and formerly incarcerated men.

-Members of society who negatively judge women who are involved with incarcerated or formerly incarcerated men or members of society who do not understand the reasons why women choose to be with men who are in jail or prison.
+Members of society who negatively judge women who are involved with incarcerated or formerly incarcerated men or members of society who do not understand the reasons why women choose to be with men who are in prison.

 Additionally, our focus is to draw others within the community who may not be in relationships with formerly incarcerated men, but are looking to develop healthier relationships inside their own home.
 By default, we are a Domestic Violence Prevention organization that includes resources for the reentry population.